degregat/deep-opt-auctions/README.md

 in `deep-opt-auctions/regretNet` execute `./run_batch.py`

-Supported settings so far are `additive_5x10` (which is additive_5x10_uniform, but with types constrained to 0/1).
+Supported settings so far are `additive_1x2, additive_5x3, additive_5x10` (which are additive_NxM_uniform, but with types constrained to 0/1).

 Basic example:
-`./run_batch.py --setting additive_5x10 --noise-vals 0.01 0.03 0.05 0.07 0.09 --clip-vals 1 --add-no-dp-run --iterations 500`
+`./run_batch.py --setting additive_5x3 --noise-vals 0.03 0.05 0.09 --clip-vals 1 --add-no-dp-run --iterations 500 --pool-size 16 --sample-size 128`

-If you want to learn another auction (since learning is not deterministic) for the same valuations, using 16 processes:
+If you want to learn another set of auctions (since learning is not deterministic) for the same valuation sets, using up to 16 processes in parallel:
-`./run_batch.py --setting additive_5x10 --noise-vals 0.01 0.03 --clip-vals 1 --iterations 500 --pool-size 16 --valuations some/valuations.npy`
+`./run_batch.py --setting additive_5x3 --noise-vals 0.03 --clip-vals 1 --iterations 500 --pool-size 16 --valuations some/valuations.npy`